spsforks/QB64-Wiki/CLIPBOARDIMAGE-(function).md

 ## Example(s)

+## Example(s)
-*Example:* Monitoring the clipboard for new images copied from other programs:
+ Monitoring the clipboard for new images copied from other programs:

 ```vb
 SCREEN _NEWIMAGE(800, 600, 32)